danqiye1/react-noob/README.md

 Of course, you may choose to use any backend at this point (django, ruby-on-rails, etc) other than Express to serve "app/index.html" and "app/dist/bundle.js" to the browser.

+## Final words
+This is a minimalistic development environment for react, with the main aim of de-mystifying some of the magic most react starter-kit has.
+For a better react dev environment (albeit more magic), use create-react-app.